chgayot/everything-markdown-website/README.md

     The `--build` flag tells Docker Compose to rebuild the image before starting the container.

+## Example Workflow

+Here’s how you can use an AI assistant to generate a draft for a new article.

+1.  **Connect to your server** using a tool like Visual Studio Code's Remote-SSH extension.
+Or locally, then use Github Actions when pushing.
+2.  **Open your AI assistant** (e.g., GitHub Copilot).
+3.  **Use the following prompt**, referencing the template file to guide the AI:

+    > "Using the file `src/content/blog/_template.md` as a template, write an article about {Would life in Antartica be cooler if it was warmer there?}.
+Clean up the placeholder content, adopt {deeply out-of-place and absurb, avoiding the bullsh*t LLM usually outputs} tone, and fill in all the SEO metadata fields.
+Follow this structure:"

+4.  **Review and refine** the generated article.
+Check for accuracy, clarity, and style.
+Make sure the frontmatter is correct and the content aligns with your blog's focus.

 ## Contributing

 Contributions are welcome!
 If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".